laravel/docs/billing.md

 <a name="handling-failed-subscriptions"></a>
 ### Failed Subscriptions

 What if a customer's credit card expires?
-No worries - the Cashier webhook controller that can easily cancel the customer's subscription for you.
+No worries - Cashier includes a Webhook controller that can easily cancel the customer's subscription for you.
 As noted above, all you need to do is point a route to the controller:

     Route::post(
         'stripe/webhook',